annisaafitrinn/elnino-pyspark/README.md

 ## Overview
 This repository contains code for a Big Data Analytics project using Apache Spark.

+## Dataset
+The dataset was obtained from: https://archive.ics.uci.edu/dataset/122/el+nino

 ## Prerequisites

 - **Docker**: Make sure Docker is installed on your system.
 You can download it from the [Docker website](https://www.docker.com/get-started).